 Suzi Quatro and Chris Norman teamed up for a Glam double-act when they sang this catchy Chinnichap number, Stumblin’ In.

-When this cheesy romantic duet came out in 1978 I was a diehard punk and, despite a teenage crush on Suzi Quatro (and a soft spot for Smokie), I would never have admitted liking it.
+When this cheesy romantic duet came out in 1978 I was a diehard punk and, despite a teenage crush on Suzi Quatro, I would never have admitted liking it.

-Like nearly every song composed by Chapman and Chinn it’s contagious: an absolute banger (as nobody said then) and an irrepressible earworm (ditto).
+Like nearly every song composed by Chapman and Chinn it’s absolutely contagious: a banger (as nobody said then) and an irrepressible earworm (ditto).

-I love this clip because Suzi and Chris Norman, the singer from Smokie with the aptly smoky rasp, act it out like starcrossed lovers.
+I love this clip off a German TV show because Suzi and Chris Norman, the smoky-voiced singer from Smokie, act it out like starcrossed lovers.

-They weren’t… but apparently Chapman, who wrote hits for both artists, was at a party in Dusseldorff where they were singing together at a party, Suzi on bass and Chris with his arm around her shoulders.
+Apparently Chapman, who had written hits for both artists, was at a party in Dusseldorff where he found them singing together at a party, Suzi playing her bass and Chris with his arm around her shoulders.

 “I thought what a fantastic duet they’d make because they looked so great together,” he recalled.
 “The next day I was in the studio with Suzi and during a break I came up with the line, ‘Our love is alive’…